Pylons/pyramid/docs/narr/security.rst

 Protecting Views with Permissions
 ---------------------------------

-To protect a :term:`view callable` from invocation based on a user's security settings in a :term:`context`, you must pass a :term:`permission` to :term:`view configuration`.
+To protect a :term:`view callable` from invocation based on a user's security settings when a particular type of resource becomes the :term:`context`, you must pass a :term:`permission` to :term:`view configuration`.
 Permissions are usually just strings, and they have no required composition: you can name permissions whatever you like.

-For example, the following view declaration protects the view named ``add_entry.html`` when invoked against a ``Blog`` context with the ``add`` permission using the :meth:`pyramid.config.Configurator.add_view` API:
+For example, the following view declaration protects the view named ``add_entry.html`` when the context resource is of type ``Blog`` with the ``add`` permission using the :meth:`pyramid.config.Configurator.add_view`
+API:

 .. code-block:: python
    :linenos: